 - Only useful for the visa or other bureaucratic processes

-Like Anabin, the process for a Statement of Comparability is managed by the Zentralstelle für ausländisches Bildungswesen (Central Office for Foreign Educational Systems, ZAB).
-However, unlike the download, the Statement provides an official and detailed description of your degree and its positioning in the German context.
-E.g. it specifies which education level your degree corresponds to, which access to further education you have and, most importantly, what kind of jobs you can take up in Germany.
+Like Anabin, a Statement of Comparability is issued by the Central Office for Foreign Educational Systems (ZAB).
+However, in contrast to the Anabin download, it provides much more information.
+For example, it specifies which education level your degree corresponds to, which access to further education you have.
+On top of this, the Statement of Comparabilty clarifies what kind of jobs your degree qualifies you to do.

 Since the Statement is an individual assessment of your qualification, you need to formally apply at the ZAB.
-Once you have submitted your documents and transferred the processing fee of 200 EUR (as per May 2020), the authority takes about three months to get back to you with the result.
+The procedure starts once you have submitted your documents and transferred the processing fee of 200 EUR.
+Afterwards, the ZAB takes about three months to get back to you with the result.
 Make sure to plan ahead!

 - Increased transparency about your education and access to Germany for employers

 - Useful when searching positions for young engineers

 - Doesn’t allow you to use the professional title “Ingenieur”

 Did you know that the German professional title “Ingenieur” is protected?
 The reason for this lies in consumer protection and the high quality expected from German engineering.
 Thus, only if you have studied the same things a German engineer would have learned, you may obtain the title.

 For an international job seeker, this means that you can only use the title after an assessment of your qualification.
 Although it may be appealing to simply put an Ing. in front of your name, you really shouldn’t.
 In fact, doing so without authorisation is considered a penal offence with costly consequences.
 Thus, if you want to use the title, make sure you apply for the appropriate recognition procedure first.

 Having the title is also a mandatory prerequisite if you want to become a Consulting Engineer in the future.